memfault/interrupt/_posts/2024-02-15-practical_zephyr_dt_semantics.md

 };
 ```

 Each instance handles _all_ pins in the corresponding port.
 However, some other Devicetree node, e.g., an LED, needs a way to control and configure a single pin of a given port.
-We can't do this using a normal _phandle_, e.g., `<&gpio0>`, we need a mechanisim to pass some _parameters_ or _metadata_ along with the _phandle_. `phandle-array`s implement this exact use case, allowing to pass a predefined number of cells with the _phandle_, e.g., as we can see in the nRF52840's development kit DTS file for `/leds/led_0`:
+We can't do this using a normal _phandle_, e.g., `<&gpio0>`, we need a mechanism to pass some _parameters_ or _metadata_ along with the _phandle_. `phandle-array`s implement this exact use case, allowing to pass a predefined number of cells with the _phandle_, e.g., as we can see in the nRF52840's development kit DTS file for `/leds/led_0`:

 `zephyr/boards/arm/nrf52840dk_nrf52840/nrf52840dk_nrf52840.dts`
 ```dts